famoseagle/sweatshop/README.markdown

 ## Writing workers

-Put 'email_worker.rb' into app/workers and sublcass 'SweatShop::Worker':
+Put `email_worker.rb` into app/workers and sublcass `SweatShop::Worker`:

     class EmailWorker
       def send_mail(to)
         user = User.find_by_id(to)
         Mailer.deliver_welcome(to)
       end
     end

 Then, anywhere in your app you can execute:

     EmailWorker.async_send_mail(1)

-The 'async' signifies that this task will be placed on a queue to be serviced by the EmailWorker possibly on another machine.
+The `async` signifies that this task will be placed on a queue to be serviced by the EmailWorker possibly on another machine.
 You can also
 call:

     EmailWorker.send_mail(1)